frtib/tsp-redesign/_funds/F.md

   The U.S. Aggregate Index consists of high-quality fixed-income securities with maturities of more than one year.
 Because the U.S. Aggregate Index contains such a large number of securities, it is not feasible for the <span class="nobr">F Fund</span> to invest in each security in the index.

-  The FRTIB&#8217;s Executive Director currently allocates the selection, purchase, investment, and management of assets contained in the <span class="nobr">F Fund</span> to BlackRock Institutional Trust Company, N.A.
-BlackRock selects a large representative sample of the various types of asset-backed, U.S. government, corporate, and foreign government securities included in the overall index.
+  The FRTIB&#8217;s Executive Director currently allocates the selection, purchase, investment, and management of assets contained in the <span class="nobr">F Fund</span> to BlackRock Institutional Trust Company, N.A., and State Street Global Advisors Trust Company.
+They select a large representative sample of the various types of asset-backed, U.S. government, corporate, and foreign government securities included in the overall index.
 The performance of the <span class="nobr">F Fund</span> is evaluated on the basis of how closely its returns match those of the U.S. Aggregate Index.
 risks: |
   Your investment in the C Fund is subject to <span data-term="Market Risk" class="js-glossary-toggle term term-end">market risk</span> because the prices of the stocks in the S&P 500 Index rise and fall.